Best Floating Beds: Reviews and Buyer’s Guide

 |Nordik Platform Bed||Position of the legs creates a unique floating look||$282|

 |Floyd Platform Bed||Removable panels allow users to adjust the size of the bed||$1495|

-No matter how you use it, the solid wood slats of the Amerisleep Mattress Foundation will keep your body weight evenly distributed, ensuring that the mattress doesn’t develop sagging or indentations.
-Each slat is also wrapped in durable, non-slip fabric to keep your mattress firmly in place throughout the night.
+The solid wood slats of the Amerisleep Platform Bed will keep your body weight evenly distributed, ensuring that the mattress doesn’t develop sagging or indentations.
+Each slat is also oversized and surrounded by side rails to keep your mattress firmly in place throughout the night.

-The entire Amerisleep Foundation can be assembled within minutes and requires no tools.
-With the legs, the bed frame is 13.5 inches tall.
-Without the legs, the height is 8.5 inches.
+The entire Amerisleep Platform Bed can be assembled within minutes and requires no tools.
+The bed frame is 13.5 inches tall.
 The Amerisleep foundation is available in six different sizes—twin, twin XL, full, queen, king, and California king.

-Each Amerisleep Mattress Foundation comes with a 1-year warranty, covering manufacturing defects, such as rips in the fabric or breaks and dents in the wood.
+Each Amerisleep Platform Bed comes with a 1-year warranty, covering manufacturing defects, such as rips in the fabric or breaks and dents in the wood.

 The Zoma Mattress Foundation consists of a 100 percent solid pine frame covered in black dry knit upholstery for maximum support and breathability.
 The smart slat pack rests on top of the wood frame to prevent sagging and promote a healthy spinal position.